tripu/Vita/doc/tastes.md

 * Unnecessary buzzwords
 * Faulty logic
 * Debates viewed as competitions
-* Unnecessary barbarisms (ie, when valid equivalents exist in the other language)
+* Unnecessary barbarisms (ie, when valid equivalents exist in the native language)
-* Celebrity culture (celebrities whose job is to be celebrities, the &ldquo;journalists&rdquo; that swarm around them, the media outlets that live off of them both)
+* Celebrity culture (celebrities whose job is to be celebrities, &ldquo;journalists&rdquo; that swarm around them, media outlets that live off of them both)